Joanne Hastie original

-This abstract painting on paper was created as part of my Machine Learning Abstract Series.
+This purple and gold colored abstract painting on paper was created as part of my Machine Learning Abstract Series.
 I am painting abstract paintings by hand while using Python code and TensorFlow algoithms to generate the compositions.
-After painting this geometric abstract by hand and not intending it to represent an object, I loaded the image into an artificial intelligence algorithm I use to title the paintings.
-Of all the potential objects the painting could represent including pinwheel, carton and packet, I selected ‘Envelope’ as the title, the confidence score is the probability from the algorithm that it could be that object.
+After painting this geometric abstract and not intending it to represent an object, I loaded the image into an artificial intelligence algorithm I use to title the paintings.
+Of all the potential objects the painting could represent including Band Aid, paper towel and lollipop, I selected ‘Candle’ as the title, the confidence score is the probability from the algorithm that it could be that object.

 Inception v3 results:

 paper towel (score = 0.01342)

 ice lolly, lolly, lollipop, popsicle (score = 0.01330)